Sourcing and propagation of kava

 Farmers will take the root of the kava plant and trim it down to 3-4 inch pieces that are directly planted into the ground.
 It takes a plant 3-5 to grow from a root cutting to maturity.
 The older the plant, the more valuable it is based on the robustness of its kavalactone profile and strength of effects.

 Because the demand for kava has grown so dramatically, the process has slightly changed to using a nursery to grow seedlings.
-Once they’ve grown to a certain level, they are transplanted in the ground.
-This allows for more propagations of kava more quickly without sacrificing quality.
+Once they’ve grown to a certain level, they are transplanted into the ground.
+This allows for more kava propagations to happen more quickly without sacrificing quality.

 When plants reach maturity, the whole plant is pulled from the ground.
 The stems will be used for new cuttings, and the roots are washed to get rid of any soil and dirt and the outer layer peeled for drying.
 Kava roots dry best in a place where it’s shady and doesn’t get too hot.
 This can be in drying houses, corrugated metal or plastic sheets, or roofing panels.
 They need to be rotated regularly to ensure mold doesn’t grow and that all parts of the root have the chance to dry out.